-EDUC 2301, as the course title indicates, is an introduction to special populations within the teaching profession and a requirement for the Associate of Arts in Teaching (AAT) degree.
-In addition to attending all class meetings throughout the semester, students will be given four education/field-experience assignments, each one expected to entail approximately 4 hours to equal 16 hours of total time.
+EDUC 1301, as the course title indicates, is an introduction to the teaching profession and a requirement for the Associate of Arts in Teaching (AAT) degree.
+In addition to attending all class meetings throughout the semester, students will be given four education/field-experience assignments, each one expected to entail approximately 4 hours to equal 16 hours of total time-to be completed outside of class.
 Students will also need to complete and pass a criminal background check.

-Please Note: If students do not complete the required background check, observation paperwork, and sign up for the Remind App by the given due dates, they cannot complete the observations and will be dropped from the class.
+Please Note: If students do not complete the required background check & observation paperwork by the given due dates, they cannot complete the observations and will be dropped from the class.